 “You must unlearn what you have learned.” —Yoda

-Coaching has been my job and my career for much of the past thirty years.
+Coaching and sports leadership has been my job and my career for much of the past thirty years.

 I believe we should be committed to a life time of learning.
 That includes the idea that we need to challenge many of the beliefs we started with or got adamant about along the way.
 At the same time we need to commit to our core values, coach from an authentic place, and listen for the advice and new ideas that resonate with our values and our authentic self.